ryandoyle5401/Budgetr/Week 1 Status Update.md

 1. Download Kotlin, Androind Studio
 2. Learn Kotlin and Android Studio

+### Robin's Goals
+1. Download and learn kotlin
+2. Learn about what Database to use on Android Studio
+3. Learn a SQL language

 ## Individual Progress & Issues
 ### Progress - Ryan
 1. Learned some Kotlin